 Urea-formaldehyde is used in the productions of particle board, hardwood plywood, and most paneling.
-Urea-formaldehyde resin may release formaldehyde vapors into the air, which may cause headaches, and in some people, eye, nose and throat irritation.
+Ureaformaldehyde resin may release formaldehyde vapors into the air, which may cause headaches, and in some people, eyes, nose and throat irritation.
 Formaldehyde may intensify some allergies or upper respiratory problems like asthma.
-Proper ventilation should reduce the risk of such problems.
+Providing proper ventilation as needed by operating the power roof vents and opening windows should reduce the risk of such problems.